Tutorials

 The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

-If your cutters keep grabbing the clay or leaving rough edges, this guide explains when plastic wrap helps, which wraps are safer to use, when to skip it, and how to get a softer rounded edge when that suits the piece.
+If your cutters keep grabbing the clay or leaving rough edges, plastic wrap can help on the right shapes.
+Here is when to use it, which wraps tend to release more cleanly, when to skip it, and how to get a softer rounded edge when that suits the piece.

 How to Attach Brooch Backs to Polymer Clay